 Recently retired Japan Women’s National Team Captain, Aya Miyama, the 2011 World Cup Winner and three-time AFC Player of the Year came through our programs from a young age.

-The Japan Women’s Teams are the only Team in the world which have won all 3 FIFA Tournaments, U17 World Cup, U20 World Cup and Senior World Cup.
+The Japan Women’s Teams are the only Team in the world that have won all 3 FIFA Tournaments, U17 World Cup, U20 World Cup, and Senior World Cup.
 They have also won the Silver Medal at the London Olympics.
 They did all this in a short span.
 Pretty remarkable for a country that only has approximately 50,000 Girls playing.

 Diane Scavuzzo: Why do you think Japan is doing so well in soccer on the world stage?

 Tom Byer: At the core of Japanese player development is the learning of technical skills — from a very young age — so they get the foundation phase correct.